Dora314/image-to-code/README.md

 ## Configuration

-Before running the app, you need to configure your API key in the `app.py` file.
+Before running the app, you need to configure your API key in the `.env` file.
 Replace `YOUR GEMINI KEY` with your actual API key to enable the AI functionalities.

 You can also select the Gemini model you want and even tell Gemini to use a specific CSS framework.